test voltage regulator

 However, sometimes this voltage regulator can go faulty, which may prevent it from functioning and directly causes a malfunction in other electrical components that can affect the tractor’s overall performance.

-So it is necessary to carry out a test on your tractor before embarking on a significant duty on the farm.
-But the question here is, how do you carry a test on the voltage regulator?
+So it is necessary to test your tractor before embarking on a significant duty on the farm.
+But the question is, how do you carry a test on the voltage regulator?
+This article guides you on testing the voltage regulator and the signs of a faulty voltage regulator.

-How To Test A Voltage Regulator On A Tractor
+How to Test a Voltage Regulator on a Tractor

 You must attach the multimeter’s clamps to your vehicle’s battery, set it to voltage, and look out for the readings.
 The reading should be around 12 volts, which you can charge up to 14 volts.